DucTung269/My-Portfolio/README.md

 ---

-This portfolio contains selected Data Analysis projects that demonstrate my skills in data cleaning, visualization, dashboard development and data-driven problem solving.
+This portfolio contains selected Data Analysis and Data Science projects that i have done for academic and self-learning.
+This ademonstrate my skills in data cleaning, visualization, dashboard development and data-driven problem solving.

 - **LinkedIn:** [linkedin.com/in/yourname](https://linkedin.com/in/yourname)
 - **GitHub:** [github.com/yourname](https://github.com/yourname)